-Internal Quality Assurance: Assessment Organisations provide this service in the form of employing Independent assessors and verifiers.
-A minimum of 35% will be moderated across a representative sample of employers/apprenticeships.
+Quality Assurance: Assessment Organisations provide this service in the form of employing independent assessors and verifiers.
+A minimum of 35% of independent assessor's decisions will be moderated across a representative sample of employers/apprenticeships.

 Assessment Organisations and training providers: set and mark the professional exams.